saimaheshwaran/hes-tep/test-elevate-core/README.md

 ## Introduction

 Test Elevate is an essential unit testing framework for Java, streamlining the development process with simple annotations, assertions, and test runners.
 It facilitates test-driven development, enabling consistent and efficient testing practices that integrate seamlessly with build tools and CI/CD pipelines.
 Adopting a JUnit-based automation framework enhances software quality by enabling thorough regression testing and rapid identification of bugs.
+Core project contains all the POM dependencies which can be leveraged in utilities and Database projects.

 ## Installation

+Note : Please feel free to skip the Java and Maven installation section if you have it installed.

 ## Version control System GitHub

+Disclaimer : GitHub Desktop is used to pull the latest code from BitBucket repository.
+Please feel free to use the version control of your choice to pull the latest repo.

 1. **Installation**: Download and install GitHub Desktop from the official website.
 Log in with your GitHub credentials to connect your repositories.
 2. **Clone a Repository**: Start by cloning a repository from GitHub to your local machine, creating a local copy to work on.